Prof Garry Egger AM, MPH, PhD, MAPS

 - Participate in this workshop, whether face-to-face or online

-- Complete a short exam to assess your understanding of the protocol
+- Complete a short quiz to assess your understanding of the protocol

 - Submit a report of your first SMA for peer review